bradbarrish/la-fires-help/index.md

 ---
 layout: default
 ---
 It has been frustratingly difficult to find high-quality, trustworthy information in a single place as things have unfolded with the fires, so this is an attempt to make it a little easier for anyone impacted by the fires.

+Last updated: 2025-01-15 @ 07:54

 ## Los Angeles County Resources
 - [LAFD News](https://lafd.org/news)